During your inpatient stay, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.

 The hospitalists have private rooms available for medical consultation.
 This allows the hospitalist to provide information to family members in a private setting.

 Hospitalists work in cooperation with patients' private physicians.
 Your hospitalist maintains regular communication with your doctor to share important information about your condition and your treatment.
+At the time of your discharge, the hospitalist will contact your primary care provider and discuss the hospitalization and your discharge care plan.
+A summary of your hospitalization will be electronically sent to your primary care provider, who will resume responsibility for your care.

 Will I see more than one hospitalist during my stay?